-- 1. "It leads to fanaticism and amounts to a new revelation."
-Why should this be a stumbling block?
-They must have evidence to believe before they can offer the prayer of faith.
-And if God gives other evidence besides the senses, where is the objection?
-True, there is a sense in which this is a new revelation; it is making known a thing by his Spirit.
+1. "It leads to fanaticism and amounts to a new revelation."
+Why should this be a stumbling-block?
+They must have evidence to believe, before they can offer the prayer of faith.
+And if God should give other evidence besides the senses, where is the objection?
+True, there is a sense in which this is a new revelation; it is making known a thing by His Spirit.
 But it is the very revelation which God has promised to give.
-It is just the one we are to expect, if the Bible is true; that when we know not what we ought to pray for, according to the will of God, his Spirit helps our infirmities, and teaches us the very thing to pray for.
-Shall we deny the teaching of the Spirit? - 2.
-It is often asked, "Is it our duty to pray the prayer of faith for the salvation of all men?"
-I answer, No; for that is not a thing according to the will of God.
-It is directly contrary to his revealed will.
+It is just the one we are to expect, if the Bible is true; that when we know not what we ought to pray for, according to the will of God, His Spirit helps our infirmities, and teaches us.
+Shall we deny the teaching of the Spirit?

+- 2. It is often asked: "Is it our duty to offer the prayer of faith for the salvation of all men?"
+I answer: "No," for that is not a thing according to the will of God.
+It is directly contrary to His revealed will.
 We have no evidence that all will be saved.
 We should feel benevolently to all, and, in itself considered, desire their salvation.
-But God has revealed it to us that many of the human race shall be damned.
-And it can not be a duty to believe that they shall all be saved, in the face of a revelation to the contrary.
-In Christ's prayer, in the seventeenth chapter of John, he expressly said, "I pray not for the world but for those thou hast given me." - 3.
-But say some, "If we were to offer this prayer for all men, would not all men be saved?
-"I answer, Yes, and so they would be saved, if they would all repent.
-But they will not.
-Neither will Christians offer the prayer of faith for all, because there is no evidence on which to ground a belief that God intends to save all men. - 4.
-But you ask, "For whom are we to offer this prayer?
-We want to know in what cases, for what persons, and places, and at what times, etc. we are to make the prayer of faith."
-I answer, as I have already answered, When you have evidence, from promises, or prophecies, or providences, or the leadings of the Spirit, that God will do the things you pray for. - 5.
-"How is it that so many prayers of pious parents for their children are not answered?
+But God has revealed that many of the human race shall be damned, and it cannot be a duty to believe that all shall be saved, in the face of a revelation to the contrary.
+In Christ's prayer in John 17, He expressly said: "I pray not for the world, but for those Thou hast given me" (v.
+9). - 3.
+But some ask: "If we were to offer this prayer for all men, would not all be saved?"
+I answer: "Yes, and so they would be saved, if they would all repent.
+But they will not." - 4.
+But you ask: "For whom are we to pray this prayer?
+We want to know in what cases, for what persons, and places, and at what times, we are to make the prayer of faith."
+I answer, as I have already answered: "When you have evidence from promises, or prophecies, or providences, or the leadings of the Spirit that God will do the things for which you pray."

+5 "How is it that so many prayers of pious parents for their children are not answered?
 Did you not say there was a promise which pious parents may apply to their children?
-Why is it then, that so many pious praying parents have had impenitent children, that died in their sins?"
-Granted that it is so, what does it prove?
-Let God be true, but every man a liar.
+Why is it, then, that so many pious, praying parents have had impenitent children, who have died in their sins?"
+Grant that it is so, what does it prove?
+"Let God be true, but every man a liar"

+(Romans 3:4).
 Which shall we believe, that God's promise has failed, or that these parents did not do their duty?
 Perhaps they did not believe the promise, or did not believe there was any such thing as the prayer of faith.

-Wherever you find a professor that does not believe in any such prayer, you find, as a general thing, that he has children and domestics yet in their sins.
-And no wonder, unless they are converted in answer to the prayers of somebody else.
+Wherever you find a professor who does not believe in any such prayer, you find, as a general thing, that he has children and domestics yet in their sins.